aws-samples/fashion-assistant-agent/README.md

    ```
    streamlit run frontend/app.py
    ```
-2. A web browser will open the demo ui
+2. A web browser will open the Demo UI

+## Cleanup

+To avoid unnecessary costs, make sure to delete the resources used in this solution using `cdk destroy`